namehash/namekit/packages/nameguard-react/README.md

 ### Report

-If you want to load a report for an ENS name, just pass the `name` prop with your value. **NameGuard will always parse this name.**
+If you want to load a report for an ENS name, just pass the `name` prop with your value.

 ```tsx
 import { Report } from "@namehash/nameguard-react";